-The ONS is currently working to review its Data Policies.
-A number of these policies are in the process of being drafted and reviewed, and they will be published later in 2020.
-These Data Policies will cover subjects such as data linking and matching, harmonisation, data classifications, archiving, data retention and destruction, statistical data organisation, data access and accreditation, and geography.
+The ONS is currently working to review its data policies.
+A number of these policies are in the process of being drafted and reviewed, and they will be published later in 2021.
+These data policies will cover subjects such as data linkage and matching, open data, archiving, and statistical data retention and disposal.

 - Web scraping policy